What Are Whales Doing With Li Auto - Li Auto (NASDAQ:LI)

 Volume & Open Interest Development

-This data can help you track the liquidity and interest for Li Auto's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for Li Auto options trades today is 1464.67 with a total volume of 33,224.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Li Auto's whale activity within a strike price range from $15.0 to $45.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Li Auto's big money trades within a strike price range of $19.0 to $26.0 over the last 30 days.

 Li Auto Option Volume And Open Interest Over Last 30 Days